-Most US drug laws – particularly those written in the late ’80s and early ’90s – were written with the intent of improving public health but were not based on compassion or evidence.
-These laws reinforce social inequities that fall hardest on people living in poverty and people of color.
-Lawmakers thought punitive retribution would deter drug use, but harsh punishments for illegal drug possession, poor regulations on legal drugs, and a disregard for science have contributed to the tragic outcomes affecting nearly every American today.
+Most US drug laws – particularly those written in the late ’80s and early ’90s – were written with the intent of suppressing the anti-war Left and Black revolutionary movements.
+Rather than reduce problematic drug use and improve public health, these laws reinforce social inequities that fall hardest on people living in poverty and people of color.
+Lawmakers claimed punitive retribution would deter drug use, but harsh punishments for illegal drug possession, poor regulations on legal drugs, and a disregard for science have contributed to the tragic outcomes affecting nearly every American today.
 We are home to 4% of the global population and 27% of the world’s drug overdoses.
 We have an opioid overdose death rate more than twice that of any other country.

 What constitutes as harm reduction for drug users varies based on the type(s) of drugs being consumed, the settings in which those drugs are used, how they are ingested, and by whom.
 Risk is, of course, also present in the selling/purchasing context.

 Harm reduction is a necessary component of ending America's drug problems.
 In practice, harm reduction guides policies and programs that address specific issues.
-For example, people who inject heroin/fentanyl can benefit from syringe access programs (SAPs), which provide sterile syringes and injection education to participants.
-Without proper disposal, syringes are more likely to be discarded in public spaces, increasing the risk of disease exposure for people who do not use drugs.
-SAP participants are five times as likely to enter treatment than their non-participant peers.
+For example, people who inject opioids benefit from syringe access programs (SAPs), which provide sterile syringes and injection education to participants.
+Access to sterile injection equipment and proper disposal reduces disease transmission among people who inject drugs and their communities, improving public health for entire populations.
+SAP participants are also five times as likely to enter treatment than their non-SAP participant peers.

 Ideal harm reduction for psychedelic drugs often involves peer support.
 Zendo -- one of our partners -- provides trained peer support services to people at festivals and events.
 Overwhelmed with sensory input, psychedelics can cause anxiety, disorientation, and erratic behavior.
-In extreme cases, the person may appear to be having a mental health crisis.
+In extreme cases, the person may have a mental health crisis.
 A safe place to cool down and talk to an experienced caregiver is usually sufficient to de-escalate overstimulation and help the person learn from a difficult experience.
-When situations escalate into medical emergencies, their proximity to medical services allows quick transfer into their hands.
+When situations escalate into medical emergencies, their proximity to medical services allows for a quick transfer of care.

 If you’re not a drug user, harm reduction might be more familiar to you in other environments or activities.
 Here are a few examples: